alexMcosta/website/content/aws/ec2.md

 #### **Compute Optimized**
-The compute optimized instances are the "C" instances and are used for high compute workloads and offer the cheepest cost per compute.
-These are usually used for heavy computations like distributed anylytics or large batch jobs.
+The compute optimized instances are the "C" instances and are used for high compute workloads and offer the cheapest cost per compute.
+These are usually used for heavy computations like distributed analytics or large batch jobs.

 #### **Memory Optimized**
 These are the "R" and "X" instance types and are best thought of as being the RAM intensive instances.
 They are best suited for high performance databases or something else that might require a lot of RAM.

 #### **Accelerated Computing**
 These are the "P", "G", and "F" instances.
-They are best used for GPU intesive work such as Bitcoin mining, machine learning, etc.
+They are best used for GPU intensive work such as Bitcoin mining, machine learning, etc.

 #### **Storage Optimized**
 These are the "F", "I", and "D" instances.
-They halance both high disk storage and comuptations for runing data processing applications.
+They balance both high disk storage and competitions for running data processing applications.